 - Among Canadians staying in Korea within 6 months, those who want to engage in activities corresponding to the following stay statuses

 - Culture and Art (D-1), Religion (D-6), Visit and Stay (F-1), Companion (F-3), Others (G-1)

 - A foreigner intending to stay in Korea for more than 90 days → Required to register within 90 days from date of entry

-- For Canadians with B-2 visa (tourist pass), an alien registration is made when the permission for the change of stay status is applied for after staying for 6 months.
+- For Canadians with B-2 visa (tourist pass), an expatriate registration is made when the permission for the change of stay status is applied for after staying for 6 months.